 The term wisdom teeth refer to the permanent teeth in adults at the mouth’s back corner in both the upper and lower jaws.
 There are four such teeth, and dentists remove them through a surgical extraction.
 One of the primary reasons behind the sensations of pain and other types of dental disorders like an infection in the wisdom tooth is a lack of room for the tooth’s growth.
-If this happens to you, you may have to extract them out by a suitable dentist.
+If this happens to you, you may have to extract them with help from a suitable and professional dentist like Dental Be.
 Some dentists recommend that you extract these teeth even if they are impacted and can’t grow but are not causing any problems.
 It helps to prevent any issues that might potentially arise in the future.

 What To Expect After The Procedure

 If you are given general anaesthesia or sedation anaesthesia for the extraction procedure, you are likely to be guided to a recovery room once the surgery is over.
 Your recovery time will be relatively brief and spent in the dental chair if the doctor thought that local anaesthesia would work just fine for you.
 You will heal better and faster if you observe these instructions of the dentist:

 You must drink lots of water once the dental surgery is complete.
 Remember to avoid beverages with alcohol or caffeine or even hot beverages or carbonated drinks in the twenty-four hours that immediately follow your wisdom teeth extraction.
 Another thing you must observe is to avoid drinking from straws for the week following the procedure.
 The sucking action can potentially upset the blood clot, and you need to prevent it.